nairod2000/nutrition_backend/README_API.md

 # Nutrition API Documentation

+## Request Headers

+Headers required for all requests (unless noted differently):
+`Content-Type: application/json`
+`Authorization: Token user_token`

-## Authentication
+## Token Authentication

-Authentication is required for most endpoints.
-The API uses token-based authentication.
-To obtain an authentication token, send a POST request to the following endpoint:
+This endpoint generates a user authentication token that can be used in other request headers.

 - **Endpoint:** `/api/api-token-auth/`

 **Request:**
 ```
-POST /api/api-token-auth/
+POST
-Content-Type: application/json
+(No Authorization header needed)
 {
-    "username": "user_username",
+    "username": "Username",
-    "password": "user_password"
+    "password": "Password"
 }
 ```